riberk/embed_it/README.md

 You can use any combination of compression traits on a `file`.
 It stores compressed content with provided algorythm.

 It might help you to use in a case like providing static content from a web server - you can analyze `Accept` header and use it to provide various `Content-Encoding` and body.
-See it in [examples](./examples/web)
+See it in [examples](./examples/web).

+The feature **is not** designed to reduce the size, but to have the already compressed content.
+If you want to reduce bin size you should consider compressing entire binary.

 | Derive     | Required feature | Trait                     | Compression settings                          |
 |------------|------------------|---------------------------|-----------------------------------------------|